German health minister tests positive for coronavirus | Health

 "My best wishes for @jensspahn," tweeted Europe Minister Michael Roth.
 "Hopefully he will be back on board soon.
 Healthy and committed.
 We need everyone and anything now in the fight against the #Corona."
 Spahn has urged Germans to stick to social distancing rules to keep infections at a manageable level.

-Earlire this month, he said Germans face a "test of character" to contain a surge in the number of coronavirus cases.
+Earlier this month, he said Germans face a "test of character" to contain a surge in the number of coronavirus cases.
+Spahn, a popular member of Chancellor Angela Merkel's government, had been expected to run for the leadership of their Christian Democrats earlier this year but backed Armin Laschet, premier of Germany's most populous state North Rhine-Westphalia.

 - READ MORE ON: